 - Students MUST complete Modules A, B, and C in sequence, plus an additional health Module.
 All Modules are .25 credits and correspond to quarters in the school year calendar or summer session.
 Find additional help on Module sequence below on this page.

-- Students will attend a required Polar heart rate monitor (HRM) training session via Zoom.
+- Students will attend a required Polar heart rate monitor (HRM) training session via Zoom when starting Module A.

-- During the school year, online PE students complete 24 workouts within the time frame of each .25 quarter-length Module, an average of three per week.
+- During the school year, online PE students complete 24 workouts during each .25 quarter-length Module, an average of three per week.
 Summer PE students complete 20 workouts during each quarter-length Module, an average of five per week.
 Students can complete workouts consecutively and finish early.
-However, students are not permitted to log more than one workout session per day.
-We are trying to develop a healthy habit of exercising multiple days each week.
+However, students are not permitted to log more than one workout session per day, as we are trying to develop a healthy habit of exercising multiple days each week.
 [Note: eAcademy reserves the right to modify these requirements as needed to fit district schedules or special program circumstances, although this is not expected and students would be notified well in advance.]

 - Students must adhere to an approved list of workout activities that aligns with what a student in traditional school PE would do.
 For example, mowing the lawn and shoveling snow are not approved.